kevin-wijaya/configuration/latex/README.md

 ![latex-in-linux](./images.svg)

+## Description

+This project template was created to streamline the process of writing academic papers using LaTeX.
+I moved away from Overleaf because, although it's convenient, it's web-based, often lags, and restricts collaboration to only two members on the free plan.

+By switching to a local setup using `latexmk` and `texlive`, along with Visual Studio Code and the LaTeX Workshop extension, the writing experience becomes significantly faster, smoother, and more flexible.
+This setup also supports real-time collaboration via shared folders on a server and can be used with other editors like Vim or Neovim for those who prefer a terminal-based workflow.

 ## Folder Structures
 This project is organized into several folders and files to keep everything structured and easy to manage:
 ```sh